carlalbc/BIO634_2019/variant_calling/variant_calling_exercises.md

 ```
 File Name | Description
-SRR030252.fastq.gz | Illumina reads, 0K generation individual clone from population
 SRR032374.fastq.gz | Illumina reads, 20K generation mixed population
 SRR032376.fastq.gz | Illumina reads, 40K generation mixed population
 NC_012967.1.fasta.gz | E. coli B str.
 REL606 genome
 ```

-The read files were downloaded from the [ENA SRA study](http://www.ebi.ac.uk/ena/data/view/SRP001569).
+The read files can be downloaded from the [ENA SRA study](http://www.ebi.ac.uk/ena/data/view/SRP001569).
-So that you can treat all the data as single-ended for simplicity, we concatenated two separate FASTQ (paired-end) files for sample SRR030252 using this command
+So that you can treat all the data as single-ended for simplicity, you can concatenate two separate FASTQ (paired-end) files using this command
 ```
-cat SRR030252_1.fastq SRR030252_2.fastq > SRR030252.fastq
+cat SRR032374.fastq SRR032374_2.fastq > SRR032374.fastq
 ```
 Alternatively, you could map that data set as paired-end.

-The reference genome file was downloaded from the [NCBI Genomes page](http://www.ncbi.nlm.nih.gov/genome/167?project_id=58803).
+The reference genome file can be downloaded from the [NCBI Genomes page](http://www.ncbi.nlm.nih.gov/genome/167?project_id=58803).
 We renamed the FASTA sequence from "gi|254160123|ref|NC_012967.1|" to "NC_012967" by changing the first line of the NC_012967.1.fasta sequence using a text editor.
 It's just easier to deal with the shorter name.

 ### Map Reads